 For kids under 14, baseball is at the top of the list when it comes to sports-related eye injuries.

 According to the American Academy of Pediatrics, the highest risk sports for young athletes’ eyes are: baseball, basketball, boxing, hockey, paintball, racquetball, softball and squash.

-Learn more about finding the right protective eye gear in this tip sheet from the National Eye Institute.
+Learn more about finding the right protective eye gear from the National Eye Institute.